jdconner/styled-variants/README.md

 ### Boolean Variants

-Another issues with most theming libraries is that they do not support multiple variants very well.
+Another pain point with most theming libraries is the lack of support for multiple variants.

 If we have separate states (e.g. isDisabled, isActive, isOpen, etc) for each variant, we can easily incorporate those too:

 ```js
 const typeVariant = ButtonTheme.addVariant("type", {